I Know You're Out There Somewhere: Music video

-The video features Janet Spencer-Turner as the character from the singer's past; she also played the same role in the video for 'Your Wildest Dreams'.
+The video was directed by Brian Grant and produced by Kate Thorn.
+It features Janet Spencer-Turner as the character from the singer's past; she also played the same role in the video for 'Your Wildest Dreams'.
 Actor Ben Daniels portrays the younger version of Justin Hayward.

+Commenting on the video, Hayward said that it "expresses the song nostalgically.
+It's a searching, seeking for enlightenment type of song and the best way to portray that was to make it about us as kids.
+Some of it is very close to a home movie feel."